We are here today because we were there yesterday.

 Matthew B. Lester

-President, Jewish Federation of Metropolitan Detroit
+President, Jewish Federation of Detroit

 Dennis S. Bernard